chirag127/Read-aloud/README.md

 5. **Verify Installation**
     - The Read Aloud extension should appear in your extensions list
-    - The extension icon should be visible in your Chrome toolbar
+    - The extension icon should be visible in your Browser toolbar

 ## 🎮 Usage